Creta5164/fmod-rmmv/README.md

 ![speaker](./img/speaker.png)

-And in FMOD_MV.js, the concept is implemented that called [Speaker](#63-speaker), in all character elements (e.g. events on the map, player characters, party members, vehicles, etc.).
+And in FMOD_MV.js, the concept is implemented that called [Speaker](#64-speaker), in all character elements (e.g. events on the map, player characters, party members, vehicles, etc.).

-[Speakers](#63-speaker) work so that sound is attached to a specific object.
+[Speakers](#64-speaker) work so that sound is attached to a specific object.
-If the FMOD Event is 3D, stereo sound can be used, and for this purpose, [Speaker](#63-speaker) is used.
+This is for supports features such as stereo sound when FMOD events are 3D are available.

 So keep this in mind.